 Heading east along the coast is Marina di Ragusa, another holiday town with markets, beach clubs and plenty of dining options.
 The UNESCO World Heritage Sites of Scicli, Modica and Ragusa are also within easy reach, with beautiful Baroque architecture and stunning viewpoints.

-There are some local specialist shops within Punta Secca including a bakery and a butchers.
-You’ll also find a small supermarket for those daily essentials.
-Just a 15 minute drive away in Marina di Ragusa, there is a market that runs parallel to the shoreline selling bags, clothes and souvenirs.
+There are some local specialist shops within Punta Secca, and nearby Casuzze, including a bakery and a butchers.
+You’ll also find a small supermarket for those daily essentials and larger supermarkets can be found in Santa Croce Camerina, just a 10 minute drive away.
+In Marina di Ragusa, 15 minutes' drive by car, there is also a market that runs parallel to the shoreline selling bags, clothes and souvenirs - ideal for picking up gifts to take back home.

-Punta Secca has a few smart restaurants along the seafront offering a laid back atmosphere and a choice of Sicilian favourites.
+Punta Secca and nearby Casuzze have a good choice of bars and restaurants open in the summer months.
+Punta Secca has a few smart restaurants along the seafront offering a laid back atmosphere as well as a choice of Sicilian favourites.
+Meanwhile, Casuzze has a very local feel.
 For a greater selection, try the coastal promenade in Marina di Ragusa.
 Opt for fresh seafood while enjoying the view out to sea or dine in one of the beach clubs on the sand.
 By night, the area is quite lively with plenty of spots to indulge with an evening cocktail or two.

-A little further afield is Parcallario, a fantastic adventure park set in dense woodland.
+A little further afield, just over an hours' drive away, is Parcallario, a fantastic adventure park set in dense woodland.
 Brave the tree top walkways, whizz down the slides and fly along the ziplines!

 In this corner of Sicily, you’ll find many gems - such as the beautiful UNESCO town of Scicli, which is a 35 minute drive away.
 Wander through the Baroque streets and you’ll uncover many enchanting churches, palazzi and the filming location for the police station in Inspector Montalbano.
 Set either side of a valley, views of the town are best enjoyed from up high.
 Scale the steep steps up to the abandoned church of San Matteo, and you’ll be rewarded with fantastic sweeping views all the way down to the coast.
 For a less energetic visit, choose from one of the many cafes and enjoy watching the world go by as you try the local gelato or granita.